top of page

 Ghanaian Waakye with Sobolo

-Waakye is a popular Ghanaian dish made from rice and beans cooked together, often served with fried plantains, boiled eggs, and spicy sauces.
+Waakye is a popular Ghanaian dish made from rice and beans cooked together.
+It is often served with fried plantains, boiled eggs, and spicy sauces.

 Drink pairing: Sobolo, a refreshing hibiscus drink native to Ghana, is a great match for Waakye.
 Its tart and fruity flavor cuts through the richness of the dish.
 For a Western option, a sparkling water with a splash of lemon or lime offers a light, cleansing contrast.